1948 Keerbergen Fiat G.212 crash: Flight and crash

-The Avio Linee Italiane Fiat G.212PW “I-ELSA” departed in the morning of 1 July 1948 from Milano-Linate Airport, Italy for its flight to Brussel-Zaventem Airport, Belgium.
+The Avio Linee Italiane Fiat G.212PW “I-ELSA” departed in the morning of 1 July 1948 from Milan-Linate Airport, Italy for its flight to Brussels-Zaventem Airport, Belgium.
 It was the first time a Fiat airplane was flying this destination, before that time a Douglas D.C.3 flown this route.
 The aircraft was new and had made only 19 flight hours.

 At 11:50 am local time, the pilot contacted the regional control centre at Beauvais in Belgium.
 The weather condition was cloudy with a visibility of only 100 metres.
 Due to the poor visibility, the flight crew was not able to locate the airport.
 The pilot would have tried a few times unsuccessfully to make an emergency landing.
 Apparently they located the private airfield of Keerbergen.
 The aircraft circled the airfield.
 During the landing the airplane hit treetops of the forest 500 meters from the runway, crashed and caught fire.